 Step 3: Starting the import operation

 - Via Actions →Import to Accounting → Import File.

 - Using the Browse button, select the file of your old accounting plan

-- Confirm by clicking on the OK button and pass on to the next window
+- Confirm by clicking the OK button and proceed to the next window

 - Define the import options

-- Activate the Activate account numbers option, indicating that the account matches are in the destination file.
+- Enable the Convert account numbers option, indicating that the matches are in the target file.

 Subdivision of one account into several accounts

 When one transfers to a more detailed chart of accounts, it is probably necessary to subdivide one account into several accounts.